ashlynwinship/ashlynwinship.github.io/_pages/cv.md

 Publications
 ======

-* "Experimentally extracting implicit instruments," CogSci 2025 (under review)
+* "Generating representations in space with GRIS," Proceedings of the Annual Meeting of the Society of Cognitive Science, 2025
-* "Generating representations in space with GRIS," CogSci 2025 (under review)
+* "Approximating Cognitive Representations Using Space," Open Mind, submitted

 Presentations
 ======